-r_d - is the cost of debt finance and is measured as risk free rate, r_f , plus a debt premium over this rate, P_d ; and r_e - is the cost of equity finance.
+r_d - is the cost of debt finance; and

+r_e - is the cost of equity finance.

 The use of the WACC approach promotes the efficient allocation of resources by ensuring a state-owned network provider operates under the same financial conditions as a network provider in the private sector and will ensure returns are equal to the opportunity cost of capital.